 Registration is first come, first served.

-Jeff Tambroni is in his sixth season as Penn State's head coach in 2016.
+Jeff Tambroni is in his seventh season as Penn State's head coach.

 In 2014, Tambroni led Penn State to its fourth consecutive above-.500 season.
 His student-athletes earned the eighth USILA All-American and third Scholar All-American honors of Tambroni's Penn State career.
 He also coached goalkeeper Austin Kaut to his school record third All-American honor and conference best All-CAA First Team award.